Spirit of Discovery (2019): History

+Spirit of Discovery i the port of Ystad 16 september 2026.

 Planning and construction

 In October 2015, Saga Cruises, which had previously purchased secondhand vessels, ordered its first new build from Meyer Werft for a scheduled 2019 delivery.
 The order also came with an option for an identical sister ship scheduled to be delivered in 2021.

 On 29 March 2017, the ship's name was announced as Spirit of Discovery.
 On 1 March 2018, the first steel was cut for Spirit of Discovery at Meyer Werft.
 Construction officially began with her keel-laying and coin ceremonies on 28 June 2018.
 On 12 May 2019, she was floated out and later completed her conveyance across the river Ems on 26 May 2019 to begin her sea trials in the North Sea.

 Spirit of Discovery was delivered on 24 June 2019.
 Shortly after her delivery, she incurred an incident when she collided with bollards at the Great Sea Lock upon leaving Emden on the evening of 24 June.
 She only sustained several superficial abrasions and scratches, but the bollards received significant damage.
-She arrived in the United Kingdom on 28 June.
+She arrived in England on 28 June.
 On 5 July 2019, Camilla, Duchess of Cornwall christened Spirit of Discovery at the Port of Dover, making her the first ship to be christened in Dover in more than a decade.